South Carolina Alzheimer's Care Facilities

 Call (888) 320-4476 to speak to a local memory care advisor in South Carolina and explore your memory care options.
 Get pricing & availability for nearby facilities and help scheduling tours.

 There are 312 Alzheimer's care facilities available in South Carolina.
 These care homes for Alzheimer's can provide care for all stages of Alzheimer's disease.
 The facilities can be either stand-alone memory care units, or part of larger dementia care communities.
-South Carolina memory care facilities cost on average $55,020 per year.
+South Carolina Alzheimer's care facilities cost on average $55,020 per year.
 Dementia care in South Carolina can range in cost from $33,948 all the way to $89,280 yearly.
 The 5 most affordable cities in South Carolina for memory care are: Hartsville at $49,932 per year, Spartanburg at $50,868 per year, Due West at $51,420 per year, Conway at $51,540 per year and Greenville at $52,212 per year.
 The 3 most affordable counties in South Carolina when it comes to Alzheimer's and dementia care are Darlington county with costs of $49,956 per year, Spartanburg county that has average annual costs of $51,288 and Abbeville county that carries an average cost of $51,408 yearly.

 List of Alzheimer's care, dementia care, memory care and assisted living facilities in South Carolina: